Gradient Inversion Attack on Graph Neural Networks: Gradient Inversion Attack for GNNs

 In addition, the Frobenius norm regularizer is also introduced such that the norm of $\mathbf{A}$ is bounded.
 Overall, the final objective can be written as

 where $\mathbb{D}$ is defined in \eqref{cosineloss}, $\alpha$ and $\beta$ are hyperparameters.
-The iterative algorithm for recovering the private data from the gradients in a node classification task and a graph classification task are summarized in algorithms \ref{alg:algo1}, \ref{algo3} and \ref{alg:algo2}, respectively.
-Specifically, Node Attacker 1 utilizes algorithm \ref{alg:algo1} for recovering the nodal features of the target node and its neighbors.
-Node Attackers 2 (a, b and c) utilizes algorithm \ref{algo3} for recovering the nodal features and graph structure given the gradients of the loss function for each node in the egonet/subgraph.
-By default, algorithm \ref{algo3} assumes that both nodal features and graph structure are unknown and tries to recover both. { However, only the unknown parameter will be optimized when either of the two is known.
-For instance, Node Attacker 2-a only optimizes for $\mathbf{A}$ in Line 9 of algorithm \ref{algo3} while skipping Line 8 since the nodal features $\mathbf{X}$ is known.
-The same holds for Node Attacker 2-b.
-However, unlike the other two Node Attacker 2-c optimizes for both}.
+The iterative algorithms for reconstructing the private data from the gradients in a node classification task and a graph classification task are summarized in algorithms \ref{alg:algo1}, \ref{algo3}, and \ref{alg:algo2}, in Appendix \ref{attack_algo}, respectively.
+Specifically, Node Attacker 1 utilizes algorithm \ref{alg:algo1} for reconstructing the nodal features of the target node and its neighbors.
+Node Attackers 2 (G, N and GN) utilizes algorithm \ref{algo3} for reconstructing the nodal features and graph structure given the gradients of the loss function for each node in the egonet/subgraph.
+By default, algorithm \ref{algo3} assumes that both nodal features and graph structure are unknown and tries to reconstruct both.
+However, only the unknown parameter will be optimized when either of the two is known.
+For instance, Node Attacker 2-G only optimizes for $\mathbf{A}$ in Line 9 of algorithm \ref{algo3} while skipping Line 8 since the nodal features $\mathbf{X}$ is known.
+The same holds for Node Attacker 2-N. However, unlike the other two Node Attacker 2-GN optimizes for both.
 Similar logic holds for Graph Attacker (a, b and c) which utilizes algorithm \ref{alg:algo2}.
-Note that algorithms \ref{algo3} and \ref{alg:algo2} might seem similar since they are recovering the same variables.
+Note that algorithms \ref{algo3} and \ref{alg:algo2} might seem similar since they are reconstructing the same variables.
 However, a key difference between the two is that algorithm \ref{algo3} is attacking a node classification model while algorithm \ref{alg:algo2} attacks a graph classification model.
 In algorithm \ref{algo3}, the gradients of the loss function are computed individually for each node.
 This is because each node within the subgraph has an associated label.
-In contrast, algorithm \ref{alg:algo2} calculates gradients for the entire graph, as the graph has a single label. \\ \textbf{Recovering the Adjacency Matrix:} In all the scenarios where the attacker is trying to recover the adjacency matrix, projected gradient descent is applied.
+In contrast, algorithm \ref{alg:algo2} calculates gradients for the entire graph, as the graph has a single label.

+\textbf{Reconstructing the Adjacency Matrix:} In all the scenarios where the attacker is trying to reconstruct the adjacency matrix, projected gradient descent is applied.
 Specifically, the gradient descent step in Line 9 of algorithms \ref{algo3} and \ref{alg:algo2} entails a projection step, where each entry $(i,j)$ of the adjacency matrix is updated through the entry-wise projection operator defined as